tyzbit/numerifides/README.md

 # Technical proposal
-In order to secure a human readable authoritative “name” out of the possible “namespaces”, a user constructs and signs a transaction from an unspent output address funding a “numerifide” transaction with the below Script:
+In order to secure a human readable authoritative “name” out of the possible “namespaces”, a user constructs and signs a transaction from a previously unspent output address funding a “numerifide” transaction with the below Script:

 ```